The Dangers Of Smoking Around A Newborn

 It’s clear that toxins from smoking persist in a smoker’s clothing, skin and hair.
 So, unless exposed skin and hair are washed and clothing changed, there can be some exposure to toxins.
 Whilst occasional exposure in this way (to a smoker’s clothing, for example), might have extremely low risk, repeated exposure over time could cause harm.
-It can be tricky if a loved one smokes and asks to have a cuddle of baby- it comes down to a parent to decide how to handle this issue.
-Research has shown that levels of Cotinine (a toxin from smoking) in the hair of the children of parents who smoke, are similar whether the parent smokes indoors or outside.
+It can be tricky if a loved one smokes and asks to have a cuddle of the baby- it comes down to a parent to decide how to handle this issue.
+Research has shown that levels of Cotinine (a toxin from smoking) in the hair of the children of parents who smoke are similar whether the parent smokes indoors or outside.

 How long do the chemicals last on a smoker’s skin, hair and clothes?

 Chemicals last days to weeks, depending on the chemical in question.
 If a baby frequently crawls on a carpet in an environment where people smoke regularly, they can end up ingesting small quantities of carcinogenic chemicals on a regular basis.

 If the parent of a Newborn is a smoker what precautions should they take when around bub?

 It’s difficult to eliminate the toxins or “third-hand smoke” from a smoker’s clothing, hands, hair etc The best advice is not to smoke indoors or in the car, and to wash hands and face thoroughly before handling baby.
 Obviously, it’s not practical to change clothes or wash hair all the time.
 The ultimate advice is to quit smoking- for your own health and the health of your baby.

 How can someone help and encourage a partner to give up smoking?